that1106/student-management-system/docs/database-design/database-schema.md

            /  |  \
           /   |   \
        Admin Teacher Student

 ```

-The database represents these relationships using `userId`.
+The database represents these relationships using `userId` with 1-to-0..1 cardinality:

 ```text
 User 1 -------- 0..1 Admin
 User 1 -------- 0..1 Teacher
 User 1 -------- 0..1 Student

 ```

 ## Teacher and TeachingAssignment